CableDorado2/Ikemen-Plus-Ultra/README.md

 ## Ikemen Plus Ultra VS Ikemen Go
 To understand this, once again the special contributor ***PlasmoidThunder*** says:

-"**IKEMEN S-SIZE** (Current Update: Plus Ultra) is for people who want to mess with the engine beyond modification of Lua files.
+"**IKEMEN SSZ** (Currently Called: Plus Ultra) is for people who want to mess with the engine beyond modification of Lua files.
 Literally altering behaviour as they see fit.
 It's a quick option to test changes".

 "**IKEMEN GO** is for people who want their game to follow what MUGEN does but with extra features/fixes.
 Modifying the engine code is beyond most people due to the specific build environment and necessity to compile changes to an executable each time".